Table of contents

 - Your customer base just isn’t growing as fast as you’d like

 - Your sales per customer are lower than you’d like

 - You have an inadequate amount of repeat customers

-If your problem is growing your customer base
+If your problem is growing your base

 You can use your existing customers to grow your base of new customers through a referral program.